MerginMaps/docs/src/field/layers/index.md

 Here, you can browse the features.
 The search bar can be used to shortlist matching records.
 The search looks up for a match in all searchable attributes values and is not case sensitive.

-:::tip Sorting features and searching for field values The way how features are sorted in the <MobileAppNameShort /> can be affected by [settings in QGIS project](../../gis/search_data/).
+:::tip Sorting features and searching for field values The way how features are sorted in the <MobileAppNameShort /> can be affected by [settings in the QGIS project](../../gis/search_data/).
 :::

 Tap on the record to zoom to the feature on the map and display its form.